nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.3.7.
 Changing Light/Dark mode

-Toggle the theme of FinBook by clicking on the `sun` or `moon` icon on the top right of the application.
+Toggles the theme of FinBook by clicking on the `sun` or `moon` icon on the top right of the application.

 * If icon is a `moon` FinBook is in Dark mode.
   ![Dark mode](images/Ui_dark_w_arrow.png)